Terrence Ross drops 30 off bench as Magic down Knicks

 Evan Fournier had 19 points and Dwayne Bacon added 15 points for Orlando.

-Julius Randle scored 25 points with seven rebounds for the Knicks, who had their three-game winning streak snapped and failed in their chance to reach .500 this late in a season.
-RJ Barrett had 15 points and Elfrid Payton added 13 points for New York, which shot just 12-for-47 from the field in the second half.
+Julius Randle scored 25 points with seven rebounds for the Knicks, who had their three-game winning streak snapped and failed in their chance to reach .500 this late in a season for the first time since they were 18-18 in December 2017.
+RJ Barrett had 15 points and Elfrid Payton added 13 points for New York, which shot just 12-for-48 from the field in the second half.

 Randle sank all three of his 3-pointers during a 16-2 first-quarter run that gave the Knicks a 30-19 lead.
 There were 12 lead changes in the second quarter, when New York scored six of the final eight points to take a 56-53 halftime lead.